kirshenboim/gmaestro/README.md

 $  helm repo add gmaestro https://kirshenboim.github.io/gmaestro/
 ```

-You can then run `helm search repo vmware-tanzu` to see the charts.
+You can then run `helm repo list | grep gmaestro` to see the charts.

 ## Contributing